ChenYangyao/project-leetcode-solution/problems/problem653.md

 **Solution 1: using BST searching algorithm**

-For each value to search, the BST give response within O(log(n)) time (where n is the number of nodes in BST).
-When we want the find two nodes with value i, j that satisfy i+j = sum, we traverse the BST, and for each node with value x we determine whether sum - x is in the tree or not by BST search.
+For each value to search, the BST gives response within O(log(n)) time (where n is the number of nodes in BST).
+When we want to find two nodes with value i, j that satisfy i+j = sum, we traverse the BST, and for each node with value x we determine whether sum - x is in the tree or not by BST search.
 This is stopped when sum-x is found in the tree, or the traversal is finished.

 The algorithm shall like this:
 ```c++